HewlettPackard/swarm-learning/examples/mnist-pyt/gpu-based/nvidia/README.md

 ### Running using `run-sl` command ###

-In place of using swop and swci, execute `run-sl` command like below to start user and ml conatiners.
+In place of using swop and swci, execute `run-sl` command like below to start user and ml containers.
 Refer `run-sl` documentation and NVIDIA gpu specific docker options from swop profile for more details.
 User image needs to be built through docker build.
 ```
 ./scripts/bin/run-sl --name=sl1 --host-ip=172.1.1.1 \
 --sn-ip=172.1.1.1 --sn-api-port=30304 --sl-fs-port=16000 \